Tuning Fork Tests

 Strike the fork correctly to get a loud ring.
 The lateral condyle of the femur is good or you can use the olecranon.
 Do not use a table, chair or your shoe!

-Use a heavy fork at 512Hz
+Use a heavy fork of 512Hz frequency

 Routes of sound into the cochlea

 AC - Air conduction: via canal, eardrum and ossicles (the amplifiers)